Skip to main content

 Are customers warned before over-booking?

 Yes.
-Before booking a class that brings them over the limit of their limited use subscription, they'll see this message at checkout.
+Before booking a class that brings them over the limit of their limited use subscription, they'll see a message at checkout that reads 'You have already reached your membership booking limit.
+But you can overbook which means you will be charged for the booking [insert price] when your membership renews.'

 Can customers see how many classes they've overbooked?

 They can do this from their customer account by clicking Memberships > My Memberships.
-Notice how this subscription has a red icon on the top right that says 5/3.
+Their subscription will show a red icon on the top right that says, for example: 5/3.
 This means the customer has booked 2 more classes than they're subscription allowed for.
-All 5 classes are listed in case the customer wants to review them.
+All 5 classes are listed below this in case the customer wants to review them.

 Did this answer your question?